Carousel Online Tutorials

 Soon afterwards, English engineer Frederick Savage began to branch out of agricultural machinery production into the construction of fairground machines, swiftly becoming the chief innovator in the field.
 Savage's fairground machinery was exported all over the world.
 By 1870, he was manufacturing carousels with Velocipedes (an early type of bicycle) and he soon began experimenting with other possibilities, including a roundabout with boats that would pitch and roll on cranks with a circular motion, a ride he called 'Sea-on-Land'.

-Savage applied a similar innovation to the more traditional mount of the horse; he installed gears and offset cranks on the platform carousels, thus giving the animals their well-known up-and-down motion as they traveled around the center pole – the galloping horse.
+Savage applied a similar innovation to the more traditional mount of the horse; he installed gears and offset cranks on the platform carousels, thus giving the animals their well-known up-and-down motion as they travelled around the centre pole – the galloping horse.
 The platform served as a position guide for the bottom of the pole and as a place for people to walk or other stationary animals or chariots to be placed.
 He called this ride the 'Platform Gallopers'.
 He also developed the 'platform-slide' which allowed the mounts to swing out concentrically as the carousel built up speed.
 Fairground organs (band organs) were often present (if not built-in) when these machines operated.
 Eventually electric motors were installed and electric lights added, giving the carousel its classic look.

 These mechanical innovations came at a crucial time, when increased prosperity meant that more people had time for leisure and spare money to spend on entertainment.
 It was in this historical context that the modern fairground ride was born, with Savage supplying this new market demand.
 In his 1902 Catalogue for Roundabouts he claimed to have "... patented and placed upon the market all the principal novelties that have delighted the many thousands of pleasure seekers at home and abroad."

 In the United States, the carousel industry was developed by immigrants, notably Gustav Dentzel of Germany and Charles W.F.
 Dare from England, from the late 19th century.
-Several centers and styles for the construction of carousels emerged in the United States:
+Several centres and styles for the construction of carousels emerged in the United States:

 • Coney Island style – characterized by elaborate and sometimes faux-jeweled saddles, as well as mirrors to catch and reflect lights.
 This style was pioneered by Charles I. D. Looff.